-The Manila Jaycees, together with Young Focus Foundation, thrive to embark on a project that is the first of its kind.
-The project, entitled “BUHAY KO SA SMOKEY MOUTAIN,” aims to teach 25 students from the Smokey Mountain community how to document and share their lives through photos, videos and blogs.
 This innovative and creative project will allow the world a peak into the hopes and dreams of the youth of Smokey Mountain.
-Our hope is that after the global community has been given a glimpse of these children ’s lives more attention will be given this marginalized sector of society.
+Our hope is that after the global community has been given a glimpse of these children’s lives, more attention will be given to this marginalized sector of society.

 This project, BUHAY KO SA SMOKEY MOUNTAIN aims to teach kids how to use blogging to change their lives.
 It is a weekly session that started back in June 2010.

 I’ve always been a believer that ONE person can change the world.
-I’m hoping that the efforts of the Junior Chamber International (JCI) and the young focus Foundation, the people behind this project, would lead to bigger and brighter futures for the kids involved.
+I’m hoping that the efforts of the Junior Chamber International (JCI) and the Young Focus Foundation will lead to bigger and brighter futures for the kids involved.

-WhenInManila.com and FlairCandy.com were invited as one of the first speakers.
+WhenInManila.com and FlairCandy.com were invited as some of the first speakers.
 We hoped to talk to the kids in order to introduce the world of blogging to them.
-We tried to create an excitement in the kids that would make them want to learn about the internet and the powers it possessed.
+We tried to create excitement in the kids that would make them want to learn about the Internet and the powers it possesses.
 It was sort of an inspirational talk, along with basics on the technical side about blogs.
 We also showed them our blog (wheninmanila.com) and other blogs that could inspire them to take the same steps.

 Through an education in social media, Buhay Ko empowers marginalized communities to make a difference by sharing their story with the world.